qezz/simple-metrics/README.md

 workers that should serve different sets of metrics.
 The workers in this case can have domain specific metrics, and are not limited to a single format.

+Because there's no global registry, and because the metrics are data-driven, it becomes relatively easy to test your application.
+See unit tests in the code, or a simple example below.

 ## Usage